-When the NR Femto connects to a Femto GW, selection of an AMF at UE attachment is performed by the NR Femto GW.
+When the NR Femto node connects to a Femto GW, selection of an AMF at UE attachment is performed by the NR Femto GW.

 This functionality is located in the NG-RAN node and enables proper routing via the NG interface.
 On NG, no specific procedure corresponds to the NAS Node Selection Function.